What is an operating lease?

-Operating Leases: Under the new lease accounting rules under topic 842, the way to distinguish between Finance(Capital) and Operating leases remain largely unchanged, except that the FASB eliminated the bright–lines in the rules, that is, the 75% of lease term and 90% of FMV rules are no longer hard and fast, primarily because the board is moving away from “rules” based accounting to “principle” based accounting.
+The requirements for lease classification remain largely unchanged under ASC 842, except that the FASB eliminated the bright–lines in the rules, that is, the 75% of lease term and 90% of FMV rules are no longer hard and fast.
+Additionally, there is a new fifth test you must perform, instead of the original four.
+This change is primarily due to the fact that the board is moving away from “rules” based accounting to “principle” based accounting.

-Initial Lease Liability Calculation: The initial Lease Liability for operating leases under the new lease accounting rules is calculated as the present value of the minimum lease payments discounted using the borrowing rate of the lessee.
-To learn how to use excel to calculate the present value of minimum lease payments, click here.
+The initial Lease Liability for operating leases under the new lease accounting rules is calculated as the present value of the minimum lease payments discounted using the borrowing rate of the lessee.
+To learn how to use Excel to calculate the present value of minimum lease payments, click here.
 Please note that the initial lease liability for operating leases is calculated in the EXACT same way as the initial lease liability for finance leases.
 However, unlike finance leases, the lease liability for operating leases is NOT considered debt.

-Initial ROU Asset Calculation: The initial ROU (Right of Use) asset for operating leases under the new lease accounting rules is the initial lease liability as calculated above, plus any prepaid lease payments and initial direct costs, less any lease incentives (for instance, tenant improvement allowances) received prior to the lease commencement date.
+The initial ROU (right of use) asset for operating leases under the new lease accounting rules is the initial lease liability as calculated above, plus any prepaid lease payments and initial direct costs, less any lease incentives (for instance, tenant improvement allowances) received prior to the lease commencement date.
 Please note that the initial ROU Asset calculation for operating leases is calculated in the EXACT same way as the initial ROU Asset calculation for finance leases.
 Click here for a summary of finance leases under the new lease accounting rules.

-Subsequent Lease Liability Calculation: Subsequent values of the lease liability are determined via accretion using the effective interest method, similar to other financial liability.
+Subsequent values of the lease liability are determined via accretion using the effective interest method, similar to other financial liabilities.
 Like any other loan amortization schedule, a portion of the payments each period goes to liability reduction, and the remainder goes to lease expense.
-Please note that UNLIKE finance leases, where a portion of the payments goes to debit interest expense, under operating leases lease (or rent) expense is debited.
-That said, while the subsequent lease liability calculations are the same under finance and operating leases, the entries made are different (Finance requires an entry to Interest Expense, while Operating requires an entry to Rent Expense).
+Please note that UNLIKE finance leases, where a portion of the payments goes to debit interest expense, under operating leases, lease (or rent) expense is debited.
+That said, while the subsequent lease liability calculations are the same under finance and operating leases, the entries made are different (Finance leases require entries to Interest Expense, while Operating leases require entries to Rent Expense).

-There is NO CHANGE when comparing effects of Operating leases under topic 842 and Operating Leases under topic 840 on the Income Statement, EBITDA and Debt: Operating leases are currently amortized via straight-line on the income statement.
-Under the topic 842, operating leases will also be amortized straight-line, via “average rent,” which means there is no change to the income statement under topic 842 operating lease rules versus operating leases under topic 840.
-In addition, under topic 842 for operating leases, amortization of the lease liability and the ROU asset are NOT considered interest expense or depreciation expense respectively, and as a result EBITDA is not affected under operating leases for topic 842 versus operating leases under topic 840.
+Operating leases are currently amortized via straight-line on the income statement.
+Under topic 842, operating leases will also be amortized straight-line, via “average rent,” which means there is no change to the income statement under topic 842 operating lease rules versus operating leases under topic 840.
+In addition, under topic 842 for operating leases, amortization of the lease liability and the ROU asset are NOT considered interest expense or depreciation expense respectively, and as a result EBITDA is not changed under operating leases for topic 842 versus operating leases under topic 840.
 Finally, the lease liability resulting from operating leases is not considered debt, which means debt is also unchanged when comparing topic 842 operating leases to operating leases under topic 840.
 The chart above is a simplified diagram summarizing the effect of finance and operating leases on Net Income, EBITDA, Debt and the Balance Sheet.

 There you have it.
 That’s basically a summary of operating leases per topic 842.
 We’ve followed up with an additional article, a comprehensive example of an operating lease under topic 842 using actual numbers.